How do I troubleshoot issues when I use EC2 Connect to connect to my EC2 instance?

 Related information

-Connect to your Linux instance with EC2 Instance Connect
+Connect to your Linux instance using EC2 Instance Connect

-How can I connect to my Amazon EC2 instance if I lost my SSH key pair after its initial launch?
+How do I connect to my Amazon EC2 instance if I lose my SSH key pair after the initial instance launch?

 How can I troubleshoot connecting to my Amazon EC2 Linux instance using SSH?